Yiyang-Jia/SYK-model/README.md

 double-trace-chord-diagram-classification:
-    1. find equivalent chord diagrams due to cyclic permutation and relection of ordering of matrices inside the two traces,
+    1. find equivalent chord diagrams due to cyclic permutation and reflection of ordering of gamaa matrices inside the two traces,
     2. different classes chord diagrams can still have the same intersection structures after this classification, that I    work out by hands.